Not My Job: Keegan-Michael Key Of 'Key & Peele' Gets Quizzed On Peels

 PETER SAGAL, HOST:

-KEEGAN-MICHAEL KEY: I did a couple of times.
-I certainly did two or three times until - you know, until we parted.
+KEY: I did a couple of times.
+I certainly did two or three times until, you know, until we parted.

 SAGAL: Yeah, didn't quite work out.

-KEY: I mean, Peter, you and I can talk privately later, if you want to.
+KEY: I mean, Peter, you and I can talk privately later, if you want too.

 KEY: Yes, that was crazy.
 I was not expecting - we were not expecting that, that we got to be on the cover of Time for the - some essay we wrote.
 We also were on the cover of Time for the 100 Most Influential People in the World or something in 2014.
 It was crazy.